lurkny/LinearAlg/README.md

 ---

+### 6: Linux and macOS: Manual Installation

+Manual installation involves simply copying the `include/armadillo` header
+***and** the associated `include/armadillo_bits` directory to a location such as `/usr/include/` which is searched by your C++ compiler.
+If you can't use `sudo` or don't have write access to `/usr/include/`, use a directory within your own home directory (eg. `/home/blah/include/`).

+Note that the manual installation will not generate the Armadillo runtime library, and hence you will need to link your programs directly with OpenBLAS and LAPACK.

+---

-### 6: Linux and macOS: Compiling and Linking
+### 7: Linux and macOS: Compiling and Linking

-If you have installed Armadillo via the CMake installer, use the following command:
+If you have installed Armadillo via the CMake installer, use the following command to compile your programs:

-    g++ prog.cpp -o prog -std=c++11 -O2 -larmadillo
+    g++ prog.cpp -o prog -O2 -std=c++11 -larmadillo

-Otherwise, if you want to use Armadillo without installation (ie. without the Armadillo runtime library), use the following command:
+If you have installed Armadillo manually, link with OpenBLAS directly: instead of the Armadillo runtime library:

+    g++ prog.cpp -o prog -O2 -std=c++11 -lopenblas -llapack

+If you have manually installed Armadillo in a non-standard location, such as `/home/blah/include/`, you will need to make sure that your C++ compiler searches `/home/blah/include/` by explicitly specifying the directory as an argument/option.
+For example, using the `-I` switch in GCC and Clang:

+    g++ prog.cpp -o prog -O2 -std=c++11 -I /home/blah/include/ -lopenblas

+If you're getting linking issues (unresolved symbols), enable the `ARMA_DONT_USE_WRAPPER` option:

-    g++ prog.cpp -o prog -std=c++11 -O2 -I /home/blah/armadillo-7.200.3/include -DARMA_DONT_USE_WRAPPER -lopenblas
+    g++ prog.cpp -o prog -O2 -std=c++11 -I /home/blah/include/ -DARMA_DONT_USE_WRAPPER -lopenblas

-The above command assumes that the armadillo archive was unpacked into /home/blah/
-The command needs to be adjusted if the archive was unpacked into a different directory and/or for each specific version of Armadillo (ie. "7.200.3" needs to be changed).

-If you don't have OpenBLAS, on Linux change -lopenblas to -lblas -llapack and on macOS change -lopenblas to -framework Accelerate
+If you don't have OpenBLAS, on Linux change `-lopenblas` to `-lblas -llapack` and on macOS change `-lopenblas` to `-framework Accelerate`

-See the Questions page for more info on linking: http://arma.sourceforge.net/faq.html
+For more info on compiling and linking, see the Questions page: http://arma.sourceforge.net/faq.html

 The "examples" directory contains a short example program that uses the Armadillo library.

 ---

-### 7: Windows: Installation
+### 8: Windows: Installation

 The installation is comprised of 3 steps: